Last updated on:

 What is the Best Material for a Treadmill Mat?

-Textured rubber is going to be your best bet.
+Textured rubber is going to be your best bet for hardwood floors.
 This is because it works on carpeting, hardwood, and even tiling.

 Rubber acts like a temporary glue that, when pressed against a surface, builds unbelievable traction that mimics a bond.
 Rubber is always a good bet.